August 3, 2022

 2. Dirty Air Filter

-Old or inefficient air filters are known for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
-What's more, dirty filters will sometimes cause a number of problems, like reduced airflow, poorer indoor air quality and greater power usage.
-They can also make your air conditioning work harder and stop working if the coil ices over.
+Old or inefficient air filters are notorious for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
+In addition, dirty filters will sometimes cause multiple problems, including reduced airflow, poorer indoor air quality and higher power use.
+They can also make an air conditioning work harder and stop working if the coil freezes up.

-You can easily reduce the risk of AC problems by regularly cleaning or replacing your air filter.
-How do you know when you should change the filters?
+You can easily reduce the risk of AC problems by routinely cleaning or replacing the air filter.
+How do you know if you should change your filters?
 If you can’t recall the last time you changed them, it’s almost definitely time to.
-But for a basic recommendation, make sure you try to replace flat filters once a month and pleated filters every three months.
+But for a standard recommendation, make sure you try to replace flat filters once a month and pleated filters every three months.

 3. Frozen Condenser Coils

 Your air conditioner’s coils are important components because they emit heat from your home into the outdoor air.
 But even in the summer, ice can form on the coils.
-Frozen coils won’t be able to regulate the cooling process as precisely, and in severe cases sufficient ice can stop the AC from running outright.
+Frozen coils won’t be able to regulate the cooling process as smoothly, and in some cases the ice can keep the AC from running entirely.

-Freezing can be linked to multiple issues, including:
+Freezing can be connected to several issues, like:

 - Clogged drain line, which can result in moisture buildup